10Nates/microcookie/README.md

 ### <span style="color:red">NOTICE</span>

-- UglifyJS compresses `set` in a way that the `s` argument becomes a different character.
-It still works.
+- It does not currently support paths.
 - npm is probably the least convenient way to use this library.
 - All instructions assume you are running a Unix-based operating system.
 This probably won't matter if you aren't using npm.
+- UglifyJS used to change reserved variable names if they were optimized out.
+It may reappear in the future, but it does not affect usage.

 <br>